EnProLivingDoc/livingdoc-demo/src/test/docs/ApplePie.md

-# How not to make an apple pie MANUAL
+# How not to make an apple pie

 * Peter has 3 apples
 * At the local market he buys 7 more